ONLINE HELP

 • Enable the deletion by row swipe: If this option is selected, the user will be able to delete an element from the Looper control by swiping the corresponding row.

-• Row selection code: If "Generate the opening code of the form in edit mode" (or "Generate the opening code of the form in read-only mode") is selected, you can generate a form window in read-only or edit mode.
+• Row selection code: If "Generate the opening code of the form in read-only mode" (or "Generate the opening code of the form in edit mode") is selected, you can generate a form window in read-only or edit mode.

 Title and name of the Looper window